mxcl/PromiseKit/README.markdown

 Raised exceptions or `NSError` objects returned from handlers bubble up to the first `catch` handler in the chain.

-PromiseKit’s (optional) `NSURLConnection` additions correctly propogate errors for you (as well as decoding the JSON automatically in a background thread based on the mime-type the server returns).
+The above makes heavy use of PromiseKit’s category additions to the iOS SDK.
+Mostly PromiseKit’s categories are logical conversions of block-based or delegation-based patterns to Promises.
+The exception here is `NSURLConnection+PromiseKit` which detects that the response in JSON (from the HTTP headers) and deserializes the JSON for you in a background thread.
+All of PromiseKit’s categories are optional CocoaPods subspecs.

 #Say Goodbye to Asynchronous State Machines